RafalSkolasinski/kubebuilder-examples/README.md

 To generate all required files:

 - Run `make generate` to create the `DeepCopy` implementations in `api/v1alpha1/zz_generated.deepcopy.go`.
-- Then, run `make manifests` to generate the CRD manifests under `config/crd/bases` and a sample for it under `config/crd/samples`.
+- Then, run `make manifests` to generate the CRD manifests under `config/crd/bases` and a sample under `config/crd/samples`.

 Both commands use [controller-gen](https://book.kubebuilder.io/reference/controller-gen) with different flags for code and manifest generation, respectively.